PeterJemley/Bridget-v2-beta/BridgetDocumentation.docc/TransformMetricsGuide.md

 The `TransformMetrics` system provides comprehensive observability and accuracy tracking for coordinate transformation operations.
 It includes performance metrics, cache statistics, and advanced accuracy diagnostics to ensure transformation reliability and performance.

+**Real-World Usage**: Metrics are automatically collected during bridge data processing when the `coordinateTransformation` feature flag is enabled, specifically during Seattle API to Seattle Reference coordinate system transformations in the `BridgeRecordValidator`.

 ---

 ## 📊 **Core Metrics**